beerpwn/ctf/HTB_machines/Obscurity/README.md

 The developer talks about a file _SuperSecureServer.py_, it's important and should be memorized.
 As first check it's better to look if there is some basic and guessable virtual host on the web server by changing the _Host_ header in a HTTP request.
-It seems, that the server replies the same thing, it's not excluded there is another weird vhost but let's look first other paths.
+It seems that after some tries the server replies always the same thing so it's better to look other places.

 Let's enumerate dirs and files of the web application.
 The main page is an html page so I use it in the extensions list with, php (just because I'm not sure what the backend is really) and py, related to the script named by them.
-I always add at least extensions like txt,bak,tar,zip,dat to don't miss any notes, changelog, backup and so on.\
+I always add at least extensions like txt,bak,tar,zip,dat to don't miss any notes, changelog, backup and so on.
 With a scan of directories "`wfuzz -u http://10.10.10.168:8080/FUZZ -w /usr/share/wordlists/dirb/big.txt`", also with a slash appended at the end and with a list of extensions "`wfuzz -u http://10.10.10.168:8080/FUZZ.FUZ2Z -w /usr/share/wordlists/dirb/dig.txt -z list,html,php,py,txt,bak,dat`" I've found..
 Nothing!
 No dir, no file, other than the index.html!

 But, I have an important information, the name of the script.